jp3tty/bikesharing/README.md

 # Bike Sharing Proposal for Des Moines

 ## Overview
-This analysis provides a foundation to a business case for a bike-sharing program in Des Moines.
-To drum up interest
+For this project, NYC "Citi Bike" data is used as a business case to demonstrate that a bike sharing business can be viable in large urban environments.

+Visualizations, generated in Tableau, Are used in a Tableau Data Story ([Link to Tableau Data Story.](https://public.tableau.com/app/profile/jeremy3008/viz/NYCBikeshareChallenge_16411709534240/NYCStory)).

 ## Results